-The Melissa and Doug sticker books listed above are filled with removable stickers that toddlers can place inside the book or on a glass surface such as a window.
+The sticker books listed above are filled with removable stickers that toddlers can place inside the book or on a glass surface such as a window.

 A reusable sticker book would be a great activity for a long car ride or flight on an airplane.
 Since the stickers are removable, kids can have fun sorting them multiple ways.

 Always practice proper safety if using small items that are a chocking hazard.
 For independent practice, use larger items.

 When conducting the activities together you can supervise little learners using smaller objects.

 Get Ready to Practice Sorting with Your Preschooler